Grand Canyon Railway: Xanterra ownership

 Steam locomotives would return to the Grand Canyon Railway on September 19, 2009.
-Xanterra converted the steam locomotives to operate using waste vegetable oil collected from restaurants across Northern Arizona and installed a rainwater collection system on the maintenance building to fill boilers when available.
+Xanterra converted the steam locomotives to operate using waste vegetable oil collected from restaurants across Northern Arizona and installed a rainwater collection system near the maintenance shop to fill boilers when available.
 Since 2011, special occasion trips, and at least one roundtrip per month during the summer is operated using a steam locomotive.
 In 2017, the Grand Canyon Railway added to its fleet of diesel locomotives, purchasing two additional F40PH units from New Jersey Transit.
 As of 2021, the Grand Canyon Railway only has two steam locomotives left in their roster.
 In 2019, the GCR purchased three Ex-Rio Grande business cars, and since then, the GCR used them exclusively for private charter service, with the option of being pulled by steam or diesel.

+On September 19, 2026, Nos.
+29 and 4960 ran a doubleheader excursion in celebration of the railroad's 125th anniversary.

 Operations

 The railroad carries hundreds of passengers to and from the canyon every day, totaling about 225,000 people per year.

 The restored Santa Fe Railway Station in Williams serves as the southern terminus for the Grand Canyon Railway and the Grand Canyon Depot, owned by the National Park Service, is the northern terminus for passengers of the line.

 Most trains are pulled by the Railway's fleet of F40PH diesel locomotives.
 They were regeared to run at freight locomotive speeds and have been redesignated as F40FH.
 Steam locomotives pull trains on special holidays and the first Saturday of the peak travel season (March through October).
-The Grand Canyon Railway's fleet of historic ALCO FA diesel locomotives also see occasional use.
+The Grand Canyon Railway's fleet of historic FPA-4 diesel locomotives also see occasional use.

 Passengers ride to and from the Grand Canyon in 1950s era climate-controlled coaches.
 During the peak travel season, 1920s era Pullman Harriman style coaches with open windows are also available.

 The railroad adds to the Old West experience by having actors dressed as bandits stage a mock train robbery during the return trip from the Grand Canyon to Williams.

 The Grand Canyon Railway offers at least one daily round trip of its Williams Flyer train between Williams and the Grand Canyon every day except on Christmas Day, December 25.
 During peak demand periods a second train departure is added.